ctallum/portfolio/content/baja/index.md

 {{< img IMG_4751.JPG "70%" >}}

 <br>

-### Overview
+### Summary

-I was a member of Olin's Baja SAE team for four years.
-The team worked on designing a new off-road vehicle each year in preparation for an end of year competition.
-For three years, I served as the head of the suspension sub-team, leading the design and fabrication of the suspension, steering, cockpit, and brakes.
-In effect, our sub-team designed and fabricated any component on the car that wasn't the main chassis or the engine, gearbox, and transmission.

-Through Olin's Baja team, I became proficient in mechanical design, FEA analysis, and machining.
-I have also learned a lot about suspension geometry and cars in general.

-Part of my duties as the suspension team lead were organizing and leading team meetings, keeping track of deadlines, fostering a collaborative and friendly workspace, and mentoring younger teammates on design and fabrication.
+- Suspension design lead for 3 years
+- Led a team of 10 members in designing a new four-wheel drive suspension system for a competitive off-road vehicle
+- Organized and led bi-weekly suspension team meetings
+- Mentored students in topics such as design for manufacturing, failure analysis, and FEA
+- Designed front suspension geometry, brakes, and steering assemblies

 ### By the numbers
 - 50+ custom designed vehicle components
 - 300+ hours in the machine shop
 - 100+ parts machined (Lathe, Mill, CNC Mill, Welded)

+### Photo Gallary
+Below are a bunch of photos of parts that I have designed or made:

+{{< image-gallery gallery_dir="baja-gallery" >}}

-### Projects I have worked on for both design and fabrication
+### All Parts I have worked on for both design and fabrication
 - front steering knuckles
 - front wheel hubs
 - half shaft spline adapters